 You can lodge an objection if you are dissatisfied with a tax assessment or a decision relating to an application for a First Home Owner Grant or Back to Work payment.
-An objection must be lodged within 60 days of service of the assessment or decision.
-This 60 day period is a strict timeframe and applies even if you contact us to try and resolve your issue before lodging a formal objection.
+An objection must be lodged within 60 days after the date of the assessment or decision.
+This 60-day period is a strict time-frame and applies even if you contact us to try and resolve your issue before lodging a formal objection.

 How do I lodge an objection?

 An objection must be made in writing and set out why you want the assessment/decision reviewed.
 Find out more about lodging an objection.

 If you disagree with the outcome of a decision in relation to your objection, you can ask for an external review by the Victorian Civil and Administrative Tribunal.